prezaei85/getting-cleaning-data-course-project/README.md

 4- Appropriately labels the data set with descriptive variable names.

 5- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The final tidy and independent dataset can also be found on this repo (new_data.txt).